NVIDIA/SKA-gpu-multiscale-clean/README.md

 # GPUMultiscaleCLEAN
 Multi-scale clean for the GPU

-This code is written by Mark Harris, unabashedly stolen from the ASKAP project, and modified for multi-scale by Levi Barnes.
+This code is written by Mark Harris, based on work from the ASKAP project, and modified for multi-scale by Levi Barnes.
 The original code can be found here: https://github.com/askap-benchmarks/